mikeizbicki/cmc-csci040/topic_03_Python_Strings+Files/lab-encodings/README.md

 Political battles over emoji [continue to this day](https://blog.emojipedia.org/apple-hides-taiwan-flag-in-hong-kong/).

+> **NOTE:**
+> There are 7 emojis in the current Unicode standard that were added at the request of North Korea.
+The DPRK originally suggested that the HOT BEVERAGE emoji ☕ should be called the HOT TEA emoji, but an American suggested the emoji be renamed so that Americans could use it to represent coffee.
+The North Koreans agreed, and so the emoji was renamed.
+This is an example of technical experts working on narrow technical problems being able to work together in a way that diplomats can't.
+There are many historical examples of low-level technical cooperation like this leading to high-level diplomatic cooperation.
+This process is closely related to [Track II Diplomacy](https://en.wikipedia.org/wiki/Track_II_diplomacy) and [Citizen Diplomacy](https://en.wikipedia.org/wiki/Citizen_diplomacy).
+>
+> Part of my work in North Korea was to help the Koreans adopt international standards like Unicode.
+> If you're interested, you can find a summary of how technical problems with character encodings are hindering diplomatic negotions with North Korea [in the repo's dprk-unicode.md file](dprk-unicode.md).

 ## Part II

 For the rest of this lab, you will pretend to be an analyst at the US ["State Department"](https://www.quora.com/Why-does-the-CIA-famously-use-the-US-State-Department-as-cover-for-its-covert-officers?).